gabriel-ing/Quickstarts/Interoperability/BusinessProcess.md

 `Interoperability -> Build -> Business Processes -> Go`

-The remainder of this guide will focus on the logic behind the process and the configuration required to perform the desired message routing, however will not focus on where to access these settings using the UI.
+The remainder of this guide will focus on the logic behind the process and the configuration required to perform the desired message routing, working directly in XML code.
+We will not focus on where to access settings using the UI, but the same logic and settings can be applied to automatically create the BPL class (and XML code it contains) within the BPL designer.

 **If you do chose to use the Business Process Designer, please note that in order to use the created process as a standalone component, you have to tick the `Is Component` checkbox in the general process settings.**

-### Descision Logic
+### Logical flow

 The required Business Process flow is very simple: